Follow our free guide to form an LLC in Iowa

 Due Date: Jan 1 - April 1, due on the first (and subsequent) odd year following LLC formation

 Implications of Late Filings: LLC dissolution is not filed by Aug 8th

 Swyft Filings helps you stay compliant by providing stress-free solutions.
-File your annual report with us today.
+File your biennial report with us today.

 Step 4: Request a Certificate of Good Standing

 After you have completed all other formation procedures for your Iowa LLC, you can now request a Certificate of Good Standing for your business.

 The Certificate of Good Standing is issued by the Secretary of State and confirms that your business has been properly formed and meets all state specifications.